opentelekomcloud-docs/docsportal/doc/source/additional/glossary.rst

      A DBMS service that ensures data integrity when multiple transactions are concurrently executed in a multi-user environment.
 In a multi-threaded DWS environment, concurrency control ensures that database operations are safe and all database transactions remain consistent at any given time.

-   config
+   Config(DDS)
-     config is a special mongod that stores metadata of a DB instance. config is deployed as a replica set.
-To create a DB instance or modify metadata of a DB instance, config must be available.
+     A `config` is a special Document Database Service process that stores metadata of a DB instance.
+A `config` is deployed as a replica set.
+To create a DB instance or to modify metadata of a DB instance, a `config` must be available.

    Container(MRS)
      Isolates CPU and memory resources on Java virtual machines (VMs).